partho-maple/coding-interview-gym/README.md

 ![Visitors in today](https://visitor-count-badge.herokuapp.com/today.svg?repo_id=az69802909)

-<h4 align="center">This repo contains around 400 Leetcode.com and 90 Algoexpert.io problems with solutions using Swift and Python</h4>
+<h4 align="center">This repo contains around 600 (500 Leetcode.com and 100 Algoexpert.io) problems in total, with solutions using Swift and Python</h4>

 <p align="center">
   This repo contains my solutions to algorithmic problems in <a href="https://leetcode.com/parthobiswas007/">leetcode.com</a> and <a href="https://www.algoexpert.io/questions">algoexpert.io</a> written in <b>Swift</b> and <b>Python</b>.